 Many people wonder if they can receive spousal support through Social Security after a divorce.
 The answer is yes, but with some important considerations.

-To qualify for divorced spouse benefits, your marriage must have lasted at least ten years, and you must be currently unmarried.
-If you remarry, you generally cannot collect benefits on your former spouse’s record unless your later marriage ends (by death, divorce, or annulment).
+To qualify for divorced spouse benefits, your marriage must have lasted at least ten years.
+You must also be unmarried.
+If you remarry, you generally cannot collect benefits on your former spouse’s record unless your later marriage ends.
+Exceptions to this are by death, divorce, or annulment of your later marriage.

 If you meet these requirements, you can receive up to 50% of your ex-spouse’s full retirement benefit.
 Your benefit as a divorced spouse does not include any delayed retirement credits your ex-spouse may receive.

-It’s important to note that claiming benefits on your ex-spouse’s record does not affect their benefit amount or the benefits of their current spouse if they have remarried.
-Your ex-spouse does not need to currently receive benefits for you to claim divorced spouse benefits, but they must be eligible for them.
+Claiming benefits on your ex-spouse’s record does not affect their benefit amount of their current spouse if they have remarried.
+Your ex-spouse does not need to currently receive benefits for you to claim divorced spouse benefits.
+However, they must be eligible for them.

 If you are eligible for retirement benefits based on your record, the Social Security Administration will pay that amount first.
 If the benefit on your ex-spouse’s record is higher, you will get an additional amount to bring your total benefit up to that higher amount.